miloszhygen/npm-tester/README.md

 - remember to validate input
   - foldername should have - or _

-- remove eject script from package.json
+- add tests to the scaffold project - not the project that is scaffolded x remove eject script from package.json

 - publish to npm
   - bump version
   - git tag
   - publish to npm

-- run git commit after all scaffolding is done to add latest changes to package json
+x run git commit after all scaffolding is done to add latest changes to package json